-Each year, CJS organizes an impressive array of in-depth Judaic Studies programs, including learning opportunities with visiting artists, scholars, and speakers from around the globe.
+CJS organizes an array of in-depth programs, including learning opportunities with international artists, scholars, and speakers.

-These programs benefit students and the community at large by providing multiple ways to engage in Jewish thought and culture, as well as fostering interfaith bridge building and inclusive excellence efforts on campus.
+These programs provide multiple engaging pathways into Jewish thought and culture, as well as fostering interfaith bridge building and inclusive excellence efforts.

 The Real Monuments Men and Women: Art Restitution Successes and Challenges

 Presented by Prof. Elizabeth Karlsgodt

 CJS affiliated faculty Beth Karlsgodt was this year's AHSS Livingston Lecturer.
 With over 500 reservations, Prof. Karlsgodt spoke to a sold out crowd on May 5, 2014.
 Who were the curators, architects and other art experts who joined Allied forces during World War II and rescued art that had been looted by the Nazis?
 Professor Elizabeth Campbell Karlsgodt will shed light on the men and women who inspired George Clooney's recent film, The Monuments Men.
 The film portrays the key role played by American art experts in the recovery of works that had been stolen by the Nazis across Europe, mainly from Jewish collectors, or sold by owners under duress.
 The dramatization, however, fails to address a few key aspects of this history: the importance of looting in the broader Nazi effort to eliminate Jews from European society; the crucial contribution of western allies to the art recovery program; and the role played by remarkable women.
 Come away with a better understanding of these courageous individuals and their work, while gaining a broader perspective of restitution successes in the early postwar years, and the ongoing challenge of returning Nazi-era art to rightful owners.

 A Conversation with Comedian Michel Boujenah